Kibble balance

-A Kibble balance is an electromechanical measuring instrument that measures the weight of a test object very precisely by the electric current and voltage needed to produce a compensating force.
+A Kibble balance (also formerly known as a watt balance) is an electromechanical measuring instrument that measures the weight of a test object very precisely by the electric current and voltage needed to produce a compensating force.
 It is a metrological instrument that can realize the definition of the kilogram unit of mass based on fundamental constants.

-It was originally called the watt balance because the weight of the test mass is proportional to the product of current and voltage, which is measured in watts.
+It was originally known as a watt balance because the weight of the test mass is proportional to the product of current and voltage, which is measured in watts.
 In June 2016, two months after the death of its inventor, Bryan Kibble, metrologists of the Consultative Committee for Units of the International Committee for Weights and Measures agreed to rename the device in his honor.

 Prior to 2019, the definition of the kilogram was based on a physical object known as the International Prototype of the Kilogram (IPK).

 After considering alternatives, in 2013 the General Conference on Weights and Measures (CGPM) agreed on accuracy criteria for replacing this definition with one based on the use of a Kibble balance.
-After these criteria had been achieved, the CGPM voted unanimously on November 16, 2018 to change the definition of the kilogram and several other units, effective May 20, 2019, to coincide with World Metrology Day.
+After these criteria had been achieved, the CGPM voted unanimously on November 16, 2018, to change the definition of the kilogram and several other units, effective May 20, 2019, to coincide with World Metrology Day.
+There is also a method called the joule balance.
+All methods that use the fixed numerical value of the Planck constant are sometimes called the Planck balance.

 Design

-The Kibble balance is a more accurate version of the ampere balance, an early current measuring instrument in which the force between two current-carrying coils of wire is measured and then used to calculate the magnitude of the current.
-The Kibble balance operates in the opposite sense; the current in the coils is measured using the definition of the Planck constant to "measure mass without recourse to the IPK or any physical object".
-The balance determines the weight of the object; then the mass is calculated by accurately measuring the local Earth's gravity (the net acceleration combining gravitational and centrifugal effects) with a gravimeter.
-Thus the mass of the object is defined in terms of a current and a voltage—an "electronic kilogram".
+The Kibble balance is an advanced and highly precise development of the earlier ampere balance, an instrument in which the force generated between two current-carrying coils is measured to determine the magnitude of an electric current.
+In contrast, the Kibble balance operates inversely: the current flowing through its coils is set with high precision using the fixed value of the Planck constant, and the resulting electromagnetic force is used to balance the weight of a test mass.
+The mass of the object is then determined by combining the electromagnetic measurements with an accurate determination of the local gravitational acceleration—including gravitational and centrifugal components—obtained using a gravimeter.
+This allows the mass to be defined in terms of electrical quantities such as current and voltage, enabling the instrument to "measure mass without recourse to the IPK (International Prototype Kilogram) or any physical object".

 Origin

-The principle that is used in the Kibble balance was proposed by Bryan Kibble of the UK National Physical Laboratory (NPL) in 1975 for measurement of the gyromagnetic ratio.
+The principle that is used in the Kibble balance was proposed by Bryan Kibble (1938-2016) of the UK National Physical Laboratory (NPL) in 1975 for measurement of the gyromagnetic ratio.
 In 1978 the Mark I watt balance was built at the NPL with Ian Robinson and Ray Smith.
 It operated until 1988.